sbrockma/std-format/README.md

     import { stdSpecificationHint } from "@sbrockma/std-format";

+    stdSpecificationHint("python");
     stdSpecificationHint("cpp");
-    stdSpecificationHint("python");
+    stdSpecificationHint("js");

-If "python" then:
+If specification hint is "python" then:
 * Octal numbers have prefix "0o"
-* Boolean string is "True" or "False"
+* Boolean strings are "True" and "False"
+* This is default because python format spec was first source of information.

-If "cpp" then:
+If specification hint is "cpp" then:
 * Octal numbers have prefix "0"
+* Boolean strings are "true" and "false"

+If specification hint is "js" then:
+* Octal numbers have prefix "0o"
-* Boolean string is "true" or "false"
+* Boolean strings are "true" and "false"

 ### Function stdLocalerHint(locale)